harrig12/cait-vitae/README.md

 ### Changing stylistic elements

 This template is purposely very bare-bones, intended for a quick start and minimal meddling.
-If you find it's not flexible enough for you, there is the [vitae package](https://cran.r-project.org/package=vitae), but this only allows PDF output.

 The easiest two elements to change are the main colours and fonts.
 I have placed all the css in `files/style.css`.
 There is a section that will change formatting such that it only applies to the printed PDF version of the CV.
-[Google fonts](https://fonts.google.com/) has a lovely interface to choose font pairings, and when you're happy with your selection, you can just link the style sheets in `files/header.html`.
+[Google fonts](https://fonts.google.com/) has a nice interface to choose font pairings, and when you're happy with your selection, you can just link the style sheets in `files/header.html`.

 ### Rendering

 The document can be rendered using `knitr`.
 This will output an html file.
-If you are creating a PDF CV, Set `toc: false` in the yaml header of `index.html` befor knitting.
+If you are creating a PDF CV, Set `toc: false` in the yaml header of `index.html` before knitting.
 Then, simply open the html file with your browser of choice, and print to PDF.
 This is an unusual instruction, because Rmarkdown is great at [knitting straight to pdf](https://bookdown.org/yihui/rmarkdown/pdf-document.html).
 However, I've so far found that it's a lot easier to make small tweaks to CSS and html, than trying to get into the weeds of latex for this purpose.
 (I love latex for other things!).
 I have set some parameters that will make the html and pdf output look more similar together if you print to PDF after generatingt he html (see `files/style.css`).
-Additional, I used some html directly within index.Rmd, meaning it may be challenging to move to a different type of output without significantly changing the structure of the template.
+Additionally, I used some html directly within index.Rmd, meaning it may be challenging to move to a different type of output without significantly changing the structure of the template.

 In my personal use, I use the `toc: false` to toggle whether I want to output everything (ie. my CV) or a restricted set of sections (for my public webpage), in addition to set a few other web-only things (the TOC for one, but also links to my papers and code).